thyrlian/AndroidSDK/README.md

   	at MemoryFiller.main(MemoryFiller.java:13)
   ```

-  Commentary: With [enabling Docker memory limits transparency for JVM](https://blogs.oracle.com/java-platform-group/java-se-support-for-docker-cpu-and-memory-limits), JVM is able to correctly estimate the max heap size.
+  Commentary: With [enabling Docker memory limits transparency for JVM](https://blogs.oracle.com/java-platform-group/java-se-support-for-docker-cpu-and-memory-limits), JVM is able to correctly estimate the max heap size, and it won't be killed by the kernel OOM killer any more.

 * **Exit Code** `3` (= SIGQUIT = Quit)